allthriveai/insights/winning-first-place-mcp-ai-agents-hackathon.md

 ## Key Takeaways

-**MCP-first architecture** proved valuable for AI integration - building tools that AI assistants can call directly rather than forcing them through REST APIs.
+**MCP-first architecture** proved valuable for AI integration - building core business logic as MCP tools first, then wrapping them with REST APIs gave us both AI-native and traditional web interfaces from a single codebase.

 **Redis Stack** as a unified platform eliminated infrastructure complexity - one system handled caching, search, real-time updates, and leaderboards instead of requiring separate databases and services.